Trivium Academy

 "The purpose of education is to free the student from the tyranny of the present." —Cicero

-We will be hosting three open house events where you can meet us, ask questions, and learn more about our program.
-We are planning on hosting these events on the following dates.
-We will post more details soon.
+We will be hosting two events where you can ask questions and learn more about our program.

 If you wish to give us your contact for updates, sign up here.